Professor Emma Dillon

 - History of material texts

 Emma Dillon’s research focuses on European musical culture from the twelfth to fourteenth centuries.
 Her work ranges widely in terms of repertories, sources, and methodological approach, and broadly speaking falls at the intersection of musicology, sound studies, medieval studies, and the history of material texts.
-She is the author of Medieval Music-Making and the Roman de Fauvel (Cambridge University Press, 2002) and The Sense of Sound: Musical Meaning in France, 1260-1330 (Oxford University Press in 2012).
-In 2002 she won the Jerome Roche Prize, awarded by the Royal Musical Association.
+She is the author of Medieval Music-Making and the Roman de Fauvel (Cambridge University Press, 2002) and The Sense of Sound: Musical Meaning in France, 1260-1330 (Oxford University Press in 2012), and numerous articles exploring the place of sound and music in medieval culture.

 For more details, please see her full research profile.